Telescope Construction

 Test your setup

-Open a terminal and run gui.py.
+Double click the chart-observe link on the Desktop of the pi, then click “execute in terminal” in the pop-up window.
 Success will look like a window opening with some boxes asking for input.

 If this works, you’re ready to observe!
 See the Observing page for details.